Danish oil has a thick flow and can turn sticky or tacky if you don’t apply it properly. So, how to fix a sticky Danish oil?

 Here is a guide for this method:

-- Prep the paint stripper based on the manufacturer’s instructions.
+- Prep the paint-stripping compound based on the manufacturer’s instructions.

-- Apply a thick layer of the stripping compound over the surface.
+- Apply a thick layer of paint-stripping compound over the surface.

 - Wait 30 minutes.

-- Use a paint scraper to remove the stripping compound (the Danish oil will come off too).
+- Use a paint scraper to remove the paint-stripping compound (the Danish oil will come off too).

-- Wipe the surface with mineral spirits to remove the stripping compound residue.
+- Wipe the surface with mineral spirits to remove the paint-stripping compound residue.

 - Remove dust.